 - Your unused portion of Octopus card can be refunded at the airport, as you leave Hong Kong

-- Unless you intent to spend most of your time travelling on the subway, Tourist Passes is not worth buying.
+- Unless you intend to spend most of your time traveling on the subway, Tourist Passes is not worth buying.
 It's cheaper to use the Octopus card

 - Most of the tourist areas on Hong Kong Island are on the Blue Line and for Kowloon, on the Red Line

 Even with any well-managed corporation, hiccups do happen.

 In 2013, there were several service disruptions and in early 2014, a power failure at one of the subway lines disrupted services for nearly five hours.